alrico88/LastFM_Data_Visualisation/README.md

 There are a lot of tools to backup scrobbles into .csv, but I made my own because getting information on the tags in a scrobble is pretty important to me.
 This is also the reason why the backup takes a lot longer than other tools.
 But trust me, it's worthwhile!

+### Make sure you are not scrobbling during the backup, or it will mess up the backup!!!

 1. Go to https://www.last.fm/api/account/create to create an API account.
 Call the application whatever you want, leave the other boxes blank and click submit.
 And then, **copy the API key**.
 2. Open **LastFM_Backup.py** with Notepad.
 Search for `YOUR_API_KEY` and replace it with the API KEY you obtained from step one.